loader image

 • Human testers can identify complex issues that automated tools may miss.

-• Testers can explore and evaluate the app’s functionality and user experience to ensure it aligns with business goals and user expectations.
+• Software testers can test the functionality of an app along with its user experience to ensure that it meets business goals and user expectations.

 Cons:

-• It can be difficult to reproduce bugs and issues.
+• It is difficult to reproduce bugs and issues.

-• The quality of testing may vary depending on the skill and experience of the tester.
+• The quality of testing depends on the skill and experience of the tester.

 Automated Testing

 It involves using software tools to perform tests on the app automatically.
 This technique is efficient and can perform tests faster than manual testing.
-It is also useful for repetitive tests and regression testing, which involves retesting the app after modifications or updates.
+It helps to perform repetitive tests and regression testing since it involves retesting the app after modifications or updates.

 Pros:

-• Automated testing is faster and more efficient than manual testing.
+• Automated testing is much faster and efficient than manual testing.

-• It is useful for testing large and complex apps.
+• It serves the best for testing large and complex apps.

-• It is repeatable and consistent, ensuring that tests are executed the same way every time.
+• Since it is repeatable and consistent, it ensures that tests are executed the same way every time.

-• It can be used for regression testing to ensure that modifications and updates do not cause new issues.
+• It helps for regression testing which ensures that modifications and updates do not cause new issues.

 Cons: